LukaJCB/blog/_posts/2016-4-2-frp-in-angular-2.markdown

  but if you want, you can check out this [this video][video] by Sergi Mansilla about FRP using RxJS (I can also really recommend his [book!][book]).

+Without further ado, let's start creating a small sample app, where we can calculate a BMI for a specific person.
+The first thing we're going to want to do is creating a model.

 {% highlight javascript %}